 moved a short distance for a few minutes.
 The plot shows the time

 t) against orientation (

-You can keep the logs to access the data again, or discard them.
-To discard all logs from your MATLAB session:
+You can keep the logs to access the data again, or discard them from your MATLAB session:

 When you are done with the session, delete the object.

-Close the connection between MATLAB and the Android device.
+Close the connection between MATLAB and the iOS device.